swipely/jenkins-git-notes-plugin/README.md

 ## Use

-With the git-notes-plugin installed in Jenkins, you simply check the "Publish build result as git-notes" box in the publish section of the build config:
+With the git-notes plugin installed in Jenkins, you simply check the "Publish build result as git-notes" box in the publish section of the build config:

 ![check the publish git-notes box](https://github.com/swipely/jenkins-git-notes-plugin/raw/master/.README/publish-box.png)